slooi/ImageAI-Setup-Guide/README.md

 ## Gotchas
-- You'll only be able to generate 20-60 images before reaching the limit of the free tier.
+- You should be able to generate 50+ images before reaching the limit of the free tier.
 Wait 1-3 days for it to reset.

 ## Credits